+PAUL J. TUFANO

+Former President & Chief Executive Officer, Benchmark Electronics, Inc.

+✓ Financial Expert

-PAUL J. TUFANO Age 65 Director since 2015 Former President & Chief Executive Officer, Ber nchmark Electro nics, Inc. 1 INDEPENDENT DIRECTOR DIRECTOR QUALIFICATION HIGHLIGHTS EnerSys Committees: Audit (Chair) and Compensation Financial Expert Other Public Boards: Teradyne, Inc. Senior Leadership Experience Manufacturing
+EnerSys Committees: Audit (Chair) and Compensation Other Public Boards: Teradyne, Inc.

+- Senior Leadership Experience - Manufacturing

 Career Highlights: Mr. Tufano has been a Director of EnerSys since April 2015.
 He was President and Chief Executive Officer of Benchmark Electronics, Inc., a global provider of electronics contract manufacturing services and integrated engineering design and test services, which is publicly traded on the New York Stock Exchange, from September 2016 until March 2019, and a member of its Board of Directors since February 2016.
-Mr. Tufano served as Chief Financial Officer of the Alcatel-Lucent Group, a telecommunications company, which is listed on The New York Stock Exchange, from 2008 through 2013.
+Mr. Tufano served as Chief Financial Officer of the Alcatel-Lucent Group, a telecommunications company, which is listed on The New York Stock Exchange and the Paris Stock Exchange, from 2008 through 2013.
 In September 2012, in addition to his Chief Financial Officer responsibilities, he was named Chief Operating Officer.
-Before joining Alcatel-Lucent, Mr. Tufano served as Executive Vice President and Chief Financial Officer of Solectron Corporation, an electronics manufacturing company for original equipment manufacturers, from January 2006 to October 2007 and as Interim Chief Executive Officer from February 2007.
+Before joining Alcatel-Lucent, Mr. Tufano served as Executive Vice President and Chief Financial Officer of Solectron Corporation, an electronics manufacturing company for original equipment manufacturers, from January 2006 to October 2007 and as Interim Chief Executive Officer from February 2007 to October 2007.
 Prior to joining Solectron, Mr. Tufano was President and Chief Executive Officer at Maxtor Corporation, a manufacturer of computer hard disks, from February 2003 to November 2004.
-Previously, he served as Executive Vice President and Chief Executive Vice President and Chief Operating Officer from April 2001 and as Chief Financial Officer from July 1996 at Maxtor Corporation.
+Previously, he served as Executive Vice President and Chief Operating Officer from April 2001 and as Chief Financial Officer from July 1996 at Maxtor Corporation.
 From 1979 until he joined Maxtor Corporation in 1996, Mr. Tufano held management positions in finance and operations at International Business Machines Corporation (IBM), a technology and consulting company.